Zuddas-S/ACS341/LabGroupWork/energySourceAnalysis.md

 # Comparison of Different Energy Sources
-as part of our project we look to compare the different energy production techniques.
+As part of our project we look to compare the different energy production techniques.

 ## Sustainable
 ### Geothermal